...the sacred dance of co-creation

 All dance is like this to a certain extent.
 What makes Sacred Dance different is our intention.
 We are intending to make this connection with the Divine and directly to the Earth.
-From a healing perspective this makes all the difference in the world.
+From a healing perspective, this makes all the difference in the world.
 We can channel healing energy and discharging unhealthy energy through the Earth.
-Through the Dance the intention is conscious, which intensifies the experience even more.
+Through the Dance, the intention is conscious, which intensifies the experience even more.

 The Dance not only works on the physical level but on the energetic or spiritual level as well.
 The benefits are numerous; it is playful, fun, and creative as well as healing.
-Participants have commented on the physical benefits such as relief from back pain; as well as emotional release.
+Participants have commented on the physical benefits such as relief from back pain; as well as an emotional release.

-This all sounds very complicated, but in fact it is not.
+This all sounds very complicated, but in fact, it is not.
 The movements are very basic to our nature anyone can learn them.
 You need not be a dancer or have any dance experience.
 By connecting to the Earth's rhythm the movements flow naturally.
 Sacred Dance is taught in an interactive workshop for women, teaching them how to reconnect with the Earth's rhythm.
-In the workshop various methods such as visualization, kinetics and transmission are used to achieve this connection.
+In the workshop, various methods such as visualization, kinetics, and transmission are used to achieve this connection.

 Because we are focusing on the sacral chakra, our center of pleasure and joy, healing takes place in a joyful creative way.
 We are dancing for expression rather than performance.
 By reconnecting us to our bodies, the Dance also aids in developing our perfect body type, not only due to the physical activity but also because of the balancing nature of the Dance.

 Once the basic movements are learned and integrated we can move to a place of complete connection.
 This involves connecting in both directions, to the Earth and the cosmos/universe, a practice common in Martial Arts.
-In this state we reach the point of 'no-mind'.
-We become one with the music, the Earth's rhythm and everything around us.
+In this state, we reach the point of 'no-mind'.
+We become one with the music, the Earth's rhythm, and everything around us.
 We create in the moment, completely in the 'present'.
 Like a moving meditation synchronized to music moving from within and without.
 It is at this point where we can recognize the Sacredness of the Dance and feel the complete connection, the fusion point of the Universal Dancer.
 It is at this point that the Dance becomes a spiritual practice.

-In this Dance we Dance the most primordial of all sacred geometry, the serpent-like sinusoidal wave.
+In this Dance, we Dance the most primordial of all sacred geometry, the serpent-like sinusoidal wave.
 With each Dance we recreate the universe just as Nut did, birthing Ra a new, every morning.